abdyer/hugo-blog/content/post/react-native-is-it-worth-it.md

 This brings us to our second consideration:

+<br/>
 # It’s way different than normal Android development.

-<br/>
+<br/><br/>

 If you have a team of React or Javascript developers and need to build a mobile app, this may be perfect.
 However, if you have a team of longtime Android engineers, React Native may be a tougher sell, especially with things like Kotlin going mainstream and increasingly better tooling.
 <br/><br/>

 ### Don't Drive Too Fast

-As I mentioned in the talk description, one of the killer features of React Native is the ability to change code and see it on a device almost instantly.
+As I mentioned in the intro, one of the killer features of React Native is the ability to change code and see it on a device almost instantly.
 Or, to put a darker spin on it:

 <img src="/images/bad_app_really_fast.png" alt="Build a bad app really fast" style="width: 725px; margin-left: auto; margin-right: auto; display: block" />
 https://twitter.com/mxcl/status/883159808643395588

 Trying to build too much too quickly with any technology before having a solid grasp of the fundamentals can lead to technical debt.
 Luckily, there are tons of great tutorials and books available to guide you.

-# [TESTING]
+One proven way to ensure quality code is to test as much of it as possible.
+There are a few frameworks that help us with this on React Native:

+1. **[Jest](https://facebook.github.io/jest/docs/en/tutorial-react-native.html)** - Snapshot & unit testing.
+React Native apps have this configured out of the box.
+1. **[Detox](https://github.com/wix/detox)** - [Espresso](https://developer.android.com/training/testing/espresso/index.html) like UI testing.
+Also known as end-to-end or gray box testing, Detox runs your tests on an emulator so you can validate what the user actually sees.
+1. **[Enzyme](https://github.com/airbnb/enzyme)** - Shallow rendering means tests can run a bit faster than Jest with a more flexible API.
 <br/><br/>

 ### Cross Platform